sim8/simeonlees.com/pages/posts/eocs-1-boolean-logic.md

 # Elements of Computing Systems: Boolean logic

-TL;DR basic logic gates (AND, OR, NAND) are the most atomic building blocks of computers and can quickly be combined to create chips capable of arithmetic.
+Basic logic gates (AND, OR, NAND) are the most atomic building blocks of computers and can quickly be combined to create chips capable of arithmetic.

 - Examples of gates: **And**, **Or**, **Xor**, **Multiplexer**, **Demultiplexer**, + multi bit versions
 - Boolean truth table (each permutation) can be derived from boolean expression, and vice versa